Sherburn in Elmet Community Trust

 The disciplinary procedure is designed to establish the facts quickly and to deal consistently with disciplinary issues.
 No disciplinary action will be taken until the matter has been fully investigated.

-At each formal stage Volunteers will be informed in writing of what is alleged and have the opportunity to state their case at a disciplinary meeting and be represented or accompanied, if they wish, by a companion of their own choice.
+At each formal stage the individual Employee/Volunteer will be informed in writing of what is alleged and have the opportunity to state their case at a disciplinary meeting and be represented or accompanied, if they wish, by a companion of their own choice.

-A Volunteer has the right to appeal against any disciplinary penalty.
+A individual has the right to appeal against any disciplinary penalty.

 Confidentiality will be adhered to.